BerniHiros/BernieHirosIT1025/Project/readme.md

 ## Executive Summary
 I will research the history and future of Markdown.
-I will tell what Markdown is where we can use this language.
-I will detail how to learn Markdown and submit a sample.
+Then tell what Markdown is where we can use this language.
+In detail how to learn Markdown and submit a sample.

 ### Project or Co-op
 * Research Markdown: